Government debt: Inflation risk

 A country that issues its own currency may be at low risk of default in local currency, but if a central bank without inflation targeting provides finance by buying government bonds (debt monetization or indirectly quantitative easing), this can lead to price inflation.
 In an extreme case, in the 1920s Weimar Germany suffered from hyperinflation when the government used money creation to pay off the national debt following World War I.

 Exchange rate risk

 While U.S. Treasury bonds denominated in U.S. dollars may be considered risk-free to an American purchaser, a foreign investor bears the risk of a fall in the value of the U.S. dollar relative to their home currency.
 A government can issue debt in foreign currency to eliminate exchange rate risk for foreign lenders, but that means the borrowing government then bears the exchange rate risk.
 Also, by issuing debt in foreign currency, a country cannot erode the value of the debt by means of inflation.
 Almost 70% of all debt in a sample of developing countries from 1979 through 2006 was denominated in U.S. dollars.

-No included or implicit debt

-Most governments have contingent liabilities, which are obligations that do not arise unless a particular event occurs in the future.
-An example of an explicit contingent liability is a public sector loan guarantee, where the government is required to make payments only if the debtor defaults.
-Examples of implicit contingent liabilities include ensuring the payment of future pension obligations, covering the obligations of subnational governments in the event of a default, and spending for natural disaster relief.

-Explicit contingent liabilities and net implicit social security obligations should be included as memorandum items to a government's balance sheet, but they are not included in government debt because they are not contractual obligations.
-Indeed, it is not uncommon for governments to change unilaterally the benefit structure of social security schemes, for example (e.g., by changing the circumstances under which the benefits become payable, or the amount of the benefit).
-In the U.S. and in many countries, there is no money earmarked for future social insurance payments — the system is called a pay-as-you-go scheme.
-According to the 2018 annual reports from the trustees for the U.S. Social Security and Medicare trust funds, Medicare is facing a $37 trillion unfunded liability over the next 75 years, and Social Security is facing a $13 trillion unfunded liability over the same time frame.
-Neither of these amounts are included in the U.S. gross general government debt, which in 2024 was $34 trillion.

-In 2010 the European Commission required EU Member Countries to publish their debt information in standardized methodology, explicitly including debts that were previously hidden in a number of ways to satisfy minimum requirements on local (national) and European (Stability and Growth Pact) level.